InsightsClaims Adjudication

-If a simple claim takes weeks to resolve or gets denied without a clear explanation, the issue may lie in a common misunderstanding: the difference between claims processing and claims adjudication.
-Despite being different from each other, these two steps in the healthcare reimbursement process are often used interchangeably.
-This leads to errors, delays, confusion and inefficiencies in the multi-step healthcare reimbursement cycle impacting both revenue and care delivery.
+If a simple claim takes weeks to resolve or gets denied without a clear explanation, the issue may lie in a common confusion in the process of claims adjudication.
+This leads to errors, delays, confusion, and inefficiencies in the multi-step healthcare reimbursement cycle impacting both revenue and care delivery.

-To understand why this distinction matters, it’s important to look at what each process involves and how they are connected within the overall claims lifecycle.
+To understand why this process matters, it’s important to look at what each process involves and how they are connected within the overall claims lifecycle.

-Claims processing involves collecting patient and provider data, verifying it for accuracy, and ensuring compliance before the claim is submitted to the payer.
-Claims adjudication begins as soon as the collected data is submitted.
-The payer reviews the claim based on the member’s benefits, policy rules and medical necessity to determine whether the claim is approved, denied, or adjusted.
+Claims adjudication involves collecting patient and provider data, verifying it for accuracy, and ensuring compliance before the claim is submitted to the payer.
+The payer reviews the claim based on the member’s benefits, policy rules, and medical necessity to determine whether the claim is approved, denied, or adjusted.

-This blog post differentiates between the two terms and explains how they enable proper reimbursement, help healthcare organizations reduce errors, avoid payment delays and improve the company’s financial performance.
-To begin with, let’s first understand what claims processing is about.
+This blog post talks in depth about claims' lifecycle and explains how they enable proper reimbursement, help healthcare organizations reduce errors, avoid payment delays, and improve the company’s financial performance.
+To begin with, let’s first understand what claims adjudication is about.

 What is Claims Adjudication in Healthcare?